top of page

 Question: Do I need a motorcycle license and a "plated" motorcycle to participate?

 Answer: You will need a valid motorcycle license because we will likely be riding on public roads.
-However, we can accommodate a few dirt bikes in the back of my truck.
+However, we can accommodate a few dirt bikes in the back of my truck if needed.
+This largely depends on the type of rally.

 Question: Do I need a a Utah/Arizona/Nevada OHV sticker to participate?